yuhanying/AVE/README.md

 The feature time intervals for training and valdiation splits

 ## features
-The features used for this project can be extracted by following the instructions in the feature_extractors folder.
+The features used for this project can be extracted by following the instructions in the `feature_extractors` folder.

-the feature extracted from omnivore (visual) and slowfast (audio) can be download here
+the feature extracted from omnivore (visual) and slowfast (audio) can be download here.